Demand Letters Travel Fast

 ADA Lawsuits in Florida: What Restaurant Owners Need to Know

-Florida businesses were sued under the ADA 1,823 times in 2025, up 73% from 1,054 in 2021.
+ADA lawsuits hit Florida federal courts 1,823 times in 2025, up 73% from 1,054 in 2021.
 During the same period, national ADA filings fell 24%.
 Florida now accounts for 21% of all federal ADA Title III lawsuits, up from 9.2% in 2021.
-One in five federal ADA cases targets a Florida business.
+One in five federal ADA cases is now filed in Florida.

 The year-by-year trend, drawn from Seyfarth Shaw's annual reports, shows what happened: